Cousins throws 3 TDs, Vikings end with 37-35 win over Lions - WHIZ News

 In a matchup without postseason implications, the Vikings and Lions combined to play a closely contested game with a lot of highlights and lowlights.

 Alexander Mattison ran for 16 yards to convert a fourth-and-1 from the Lions 25 with 2:28 left, allowing the Vikings to run out the clock to seal the win.
-The second-year running back ran for 95 yards and a third-quarter touchdown and turned a short pass on fourth down into a 28-yard score in the first quarter.
+The second-year running back ran for 95 yards and a third-quarter touchdown.
+He also turned a short pass on fourth down into a 28-yard score in the first quarter.

 Mattison filled in for running back Dalvin Cook, who missed the game following the death of his father.